 Following the early pioneers, in 1976 post-op patients were infused with 50g of albumin in varying concentrations.
 The volume expansion for all these patients was about 500ml, working out to be 11ml of volume expansion per 1g of "retained" albumin (i.e. accounting for some "escaped" albumin).
 A similar study had later confirmed these findings in a group of bypass patients, arriving at a figure of 7.7ml volume expansion per 1g of albumin.
 Additionally, a more recent paper reports that 200ml of 20% albumin results in a 430ml volume expansion among septic patients (is that 10.75 ml per gram)- with the expansion maximal at 30 minutes post infusion, and petering out rapidly afterwards (suggesting that in septic ICU patients the transcapillary escape rate is increased by as much as 200%, to 10% per hour).

-From this we can extrapolate that in our healthy cylinder model, the 20g of albumin will attract about 220ml of water into the intravascular space.
+In short, we can approximate that in our healthy cylinder model, the 20g of albumin will attract about 220ml of water into the intravascular space.

 Let us not become distracted from the oncotic marvels of albumin by the petty movements of 10mmol of sodium.